pirica/adult-pay-sites/README.md

 # Repositorio Filesmonster (español)

-# How to install Filesmonster Addon in Kodi:
-You can install Filesmonster addon using by 3 diferent ways, choose the one that you prefer acording your circunstances (in every way auto-update of this addon ins enabled by default):
-- A MODE: install only Filesmonster Addon from a zip file
-- B MODE: install filesmonster repository freom a zip file and then in kodi, from this repository, install Filesmonster addon. (using this way you will install diferent addons that could be included inside this repo int he futur)
-- c MODE: install filesmonster repository from a URL source (advanced instalation procedure) and then in kodi, from this repository, install filesmonster addon. (you can use this installation mode if your are not able to put a zip file inside your kodi system, or you can acces to a folder where zip file is located)

 ## Importante sobre este Addon.
 - Puedes instalar el Addon Filesmonster (+18) para [Kodi*](https://kodi.tv/download/) usando este repositorio, para acceder a todo el contenido de vídeos del catálogo de Filesmonster.com  (contenido adulto) usando tu cuenta premium.
 - Este addon no puede ser usado por menores de 18 años por el contenido incluído en el mismo.